brunifrancesco/docker-spark/README.md

 The SparkUI will be running at `http://${YOUR_DOCKER_HOST}:8080` with one worker listed.
 To run `pyspark`, exec into a container:

-    docker exec -it dockerspark_master_1 /bin/bash
+    docker exec -it spark_master /bin/bash
     bin/pyspark

 To run `SparkPi`, exec into a container:

-    docker exec -it dockerspark_master_1 /bin/bash
+    docker exec -it spark_master /bin/bash
     bin/run-example SparkPi 10

-To run Jupyter notebook with a running pyspark instance and connect it to MongoDB instance running on ${YOUR_MONGO_HOST}:
+To run `Jupyter notebook` with a running pyspark instance and connect it to MongoDB instance running on ${YOUR_MONGO_HOST}:

     docker exec -t -i spark_master bash
     cd bin